 Thus cinematic history was made.
 Mr. Moore's script won awards and nominations galore.
 Benedict Cumberbatch delivered a raw, heart-breaking performance that has everyone performing obeisance.
 Keira Knightley cast a sweet glow on the whole effort.
 Critics' reviews and box office receipts were equally gratifying.
 The LGBT group was ecstatic.
 Even Marissa Meyer, CEO of Yahoo, and Robert Gates, one time Secretary of Defense, gave the movie a big thumbs up.
 Everyone was happy.

-Keira Knightly, Benedict Cumberbatch making brilliant deductions
+Keira Knightly, Benedict Cumberbatch making brilliant deductions while other members of the team observe |

 To begin with, Turing did not break the German Enigma encryption device alone.
 The code-breaking effort went on for several years and hundreds of people were involved, both in England and other Allied countries.